JetBrains/js-graphql-intellij-plugin/README.md

 ## FAQ

+**Where can I get the plugin?**

+The plugin is available from the JetBrains Plugin Repository at https://plugins.jetbrains.com/plugin/8097?pr=

+To install it in IntelliJ IDEA or WebStorm, open "Settings", "Plugins", "Browse repositories..." and search for "JS GraphQL".

 **How do I reload a GraphQL Schema that was loaded from a URL?**

 In the the GraphQL tool window, select the "Current Errors" tab and click the "Restart JS GraphQL Language Service" button.